 Towards lean machine learning

-Perhaps the most successful practice taken by manufacturers has been to switch to lower precision arithmetic.
-High-Performance Computing (HPC) has traditionally required longer bit depth.
-The standard bit length has long been floating-point numbers with 32 bits — or 64 bits for double precision, and even 128 bits for some larger HPC simulations requiring quadruple precision.
-However, in the case of machine learning applications that are essentially performing statistics on noisy data, half-precision (16 bits) or even less can do just as well .
-And indeed, a significant part of the recent progress in hardware benchmarks for machine learning tasks is due to this switch: eye-catching performance metrics reported by chip makers are often for half-precision computations.
+Perhaps the most effective practice has been to switch to lower precision arithmetic.
+The standard number format for high-performance computing (HPC) has long been floating-point with 32 bits — or 64 bits for double precision, and even 128 bits for demanding simulations.
+However, machine learning is but statistics on noisy data.
+Half-precision (16 bits) — or even less — will do just as well .
+And indeed, a significant part of the recent progress in hardware benchmarks is due to this switch: eye-catching performance metrics are often based on half-precision computations.

-This movement for lower precision is certainly only the beginning: at the cutting-edge of research, practitioners are looking into making neural networks able to only use integers ; or even quantized coefficients, down to binary or ternary numbers .
+This movement toward lower precision is only breaking ground: at the cutting-edge of research, practitioners are looking into making neural networks able to rely integers ; or even quantized coefficients, down to ternary or binary numbers .

-What’s more, instead of reducing the precision of numbers, neural networks pruning techniques have also grown increasingly trendy.
-These techniques are an extension of the long-lasting inclination for algorithms to exploit sparsity.
+What’s more, pruning techniques have grown trendy — an extension of a lasting inclination towards sparse data structures.
 Indeed, while over-parametrized architectures may be required to find a good set of weights at training time, this requirement can be lifted at inference .
 Swathes of neurons and/or connections can be outright removed, thereby enabling large speed-ups and model compression at little or no performance cost.
 These approaches are key to enabling ML-computing on the edge, in a larger variety of devices.

-Yet, at the same time, other Machine Learning trends are making compute needs skyrocket.
-The situation, akin to Jevons paradox, is almost as if any gain in efficiency is promptly compensated by these new trends.
+Yet, at the same time, other trends are making compute needs skyrocket.
+The situation, akin to Jevons paradox, is almost as if any gain in efficiency is promptly compensated by these new practices.

-One of these trends is Neural Architecture Search (NAS).
-NAS has been booming in recent years, achieving SOTA performances in computer vision and natural language processing.
+Neural architecture search (NAS) has been booming in recent years, achieving SOTA performances in computer vision and natural language processing.
 The practice is also controversial: using thousands of GPUs/TPUs for countless hours, the performance gains obtained are often marginal.
 Worse, individual models, such as XLNet , are ballooning in complexity, with one-time training costs in the $250,000 range.
 Thus, even well-funded universities struggle to find resources to match private labs.

 In response to this trend, transfer learning has grown more common, thereby allowing practitioners to leverage the progress of pre-trained SOTA models for specific tasks.
 However, the stakes go beyond raw computing power and money within the community.
 Global environmental concerns are also coming to bear as compute-hungry approaches have non-negligible carbon footprints.
 For instance, Data Centers’ energy consumption have already passed that of air traffic .
-Again, as a result, within the community, there is a sense that practitioners have to more clearly expose the compute requirements of their practices, and maybe even include an estimation of their environmental impact .
+As a result, there is a sense that practitioners have to more clearly expose the compute requirements of their practices, and maybe even include an estimation of their environmental impact .

 The new paradigms

-In order for Machine Learning and Artificial Intelligence to keep on growing, new computing paradigms are required: especially the ones that can both scale to vast amounts of high-dimensional data, and can do so on a tight energy budget.
-In our next installment, we will explore the general background for one of these paradigms: Optical/Photonics Computing.
-And through this series of posts, we will show how, at LightOn, this one is not just a promise: it’s already here and at scale.
+In order for the machine learning revolution to continue unabashed, new computing paradigms are required.
+These new paradigms should both scale to tremendous amounts of high-dimensional data, and do so on a tight energy budget.
+In our next installment, we will explore a general background for such a paradigm: photonics/optical computing.
+And through this series, we will show how, at LightOn, this is not just a distant prospect: it’s already here and at scale.